MickeLarsson/Graphite-PowerShell-Functions/README.md

 ## Usage - Windows Performance Counters

-The following shows how to use the `Start-StatsToGraphite`, which will collect Windows performance counters and send them to Graphite.
+The following shows how to use the `Start-StatsToGraphite`, which will collect Windows performance counters and send them to ~~Graphite~~ StatsD.

 1. Open PowerShell
 2. Import the Module by running `Import-Module -Name Graphite-PowerShell`